1coderookie/KobraGoNeoInsights/docs/hardware/powersupply.md

 ![Stock vs custom lid](../assets/images/PSU_covers_web.jpg)

 The effect of changing the cover was actually massive, the noise reduction is tremendous - even with the stock fan being used.
+Suddenly I was able to clearly hear the part cooling fan kicking in when printing, I could barely notice that one before.
+I put a smartphone with an app for measuring the noise on the x-axis part of the baseframe, with the microphone facing the direction of the mounted PSU, then I turned on the printer (so that only the fan of the PSU was actually running).
+With the stock metal lid being installed it measured 66dB, with the modification it measured 49dB!

 The following picture shows the PSU mounted again.

 ![Modded PSU mounted](../assets/images/PSU_altcover-mounted_web.jpg)